One Sings, the Other Doesn't: Cast

+Pomme's singing group, Orchidee, is portrayed by Joëlle Papineau, Micou Papineau and Doudou Greffier.

 Production

 Production for the film took place in 1976.
 As Pomme and Suzanne exchange letters and postcards, their words are read by the actresses in voice-over.
-Varda also narrates, mediating the two women’s stories.
+Varda also narrates, mediating the two women's stories.
 The protest where Pomme and Suzanne reconnect was a recreation of a real demonstration in France at the trial of a woman who had had an abortion after being raped.
 For the demonstration scene, Varda hadnonactors playing demonstrators and the legendary human-rights lawyer Gisèle Halimi (who was the [case’s] defense attorney) at one point breaking through a police line to take some demonstrators into the courthouse.
-In the crowd, women carry banners in support of “the 343,” the prominent women—including Varda—who had signed a manifesto testifying that they had had illegal abortions, which was printed in 1971 in the influential left-of-center weekly Le nouvel observateur.Though not considered a musical, One Sings, the Other Doesn't contains a few theatrical set pieces and musical numbers, which Varda wrote the lyrics for.
+In the crowd, women carry banners in support of 'the 343', the prominent women—including Varda—who had signed a manifesto testifying that they had had illegal abortions, which was printed in 1971 in the influential left-of-center weekly Le nouvel observateur.Though not considered a musical, One Sings, the Other Doesn't contains a few theatrical set pieces and musical numbers, which Varda wrote the lyrics for.
 In the film's last scene, Suzanne's teenage daughter is played by Varda's daughter, Rosalie Varda-Demy, and in earlier scenes, the boy Zorro is played by Varda's son, Mathieu Demy.

 Critical reception

 The film was met with mixed reviews upon its release.
-Based on 47 reviews, the film holds a rating of 64% on review aggregator site Rotten Tomatoes.
+Based on 48 reviews, the film holds a rating of 65% on review aggregator site Rotten Tomatoes The site's consensus is: "Spanning over a decade, One Sings, The Other Doesn't is a thoughtfully radical tale of two friends that captures female solidarity with an honest beat set to the fight for women's rights."

 Roger Ebert awarded the film four out of four stars, praising its simplicity, its portrayal of the leading female characters' friendship and Varda's direction: